nicusX/etcd-terraform-ansible-aws-sample/README.md

 This sample project has simplifications, compared to a real-world infrastructure.

-- Bastion and internal nodes use the same key-pair.
+- OpenVPN and internal nodes use the same key-pair.
 - Simplified Ansible lifecycle: playbooks support changes in a simplistic way, including possibly unnecessary restarts.
 - *etcd* exposed as HTTP, not HTTPS.
 No certificate handling.
+- The OpenVPN server may not work property if the node reboots.

 ## Replacing an *etcd* node